AshwinSundar/ashwinsundar/blog/cheap-scorecard.md

 | Overall | (47 + 🐟) / 6 |

 The main takeaway is that the simplicity of this site enabled it to score well on this "Cheap Web" scorecard.
 In the areas that could be rated, it averaged a 9.4/10.
 This site could use improvements in the area of accessibility, which will be very easy to make thanks to how simple the site is.

+[^visits]: I assume this is true, but I don't track page visits.
+Or track anything for that matter